 Amy Cawman, LCSW is a licensed clinical social worker with a private practice in Westport, Connecticut.
 Amy received her Bachelor’s degree in Psychology from Georgetown University and her Master’s degree from Columbia University School of Social Work.
 Amy went on to do a post-masters fellowship at the Yale Child Study Center.
 She has over 10 years of experience in a variety of settings including the NYU Child Study Center and Mid-Fairfield Child Guidance Center in Norwalk, CT.
 Amy has done advanced training in CBT at the Beck Institute of Cognitive Therapy and The Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
 Amy specializes in treating anxiety disorders.
 A majority of her practice involves treating individuals with OCD through Exposure Therapy.

 Christina J. Taylor, Ph.D. specializes in Cognitive Behavioral Therapy for Anxiety Disorders, including Obsessive Compulsive Disorder, Panic Disorder, Agoraphobia, Social Phobia, Generalized Anxiety Disorder, Specific Phobias, and the OCD spectrum disorder Trichotillomania.
 Dr. Taylor served for nine years on the Scientific Advisory Board of the National Obsessive Compulsive Foundation and worked on the National Institute of Mental Health Treatment Outcome Study on Panic Disorder at Yale University.
 Dr. Taylor lectures widely on Anxiety Disorders and provides training workshops for mental health professionals and consumers on Cognitive Behavioral Therapy.
 She is a certified Panic Control Therapist and has served as a Clinical Instructor for the Obsessive Compulsive Foundation Behavior Therapy Institute.
 She appeared on the national television show 20/20 Downtown as an expert on the treatment of Scrupulosity or “religious” OCD.
 She co-leads an OCD support group in Fairfield County with Diane E. Sholomskas, Ph.D.
-Dr. Taylor is an Associate Professor of Psychology at Sacred Heart University in Fairfield, Connecticut.
+Dr. Taylor is a Professor of Psychology at Sacred Heart University in Fairfield, Connecticut.
 She teaches courses in Abnormal and Clinical Psychology, Mental Disorders in Popular Films, Psychological Research, and the Psychology of Women.

 Christopher Pittenger, MD, Ph.D.
 Dr. Pittenger is Director of the Yale OCD Research Clinic and Associate Professor of Psychiatry, Psychology, and in the Child Study Center at Yale University.
 He received his MD and Ph.D. degrees from Columbia University, where his Ph.D. studies in neurobiology were performed with recent Nobel Prize winner Eric Kandel.
 He then returned to Yale – his undergraduate alma mater – for residency training in psychiatry.
 He assumed directorship of the Yale OCD Research Clinic, long a leader in research into the biology and treatment of OCD, and joined the Yale faculty in 2007.
 Dr. Pittenger’s research examines various brain and behavioral characteristics of OCD, Tourette syndrome, and related disorders, using clinical and behavioral studies, genetics, brain imaging, and work in animal models.
 He also has an active consultative clinical practice and teaches and lectures extensively.
 He is Associate Director of the Neuroscience Research Training Program at Yale University, a member of the Scientific Advisory Board of the International Obsessive Compulsive Disorder Foundation, and an active member of the American College of Neuropsychopharmacology, the Society of Biological Psychiatry, the Society for Neuroscience, and other national and international organizations supporting the advancement of clinical psychiatry and neurobiology research.
 Dr. Pittenger is also an elected member of the Board of Education in Bethany, Connecticut, where he lives with his family.